iizukak/conway/README.md

 ## Usage

+You can use [Mu](https://codewith.mu/) or [uflash](https://github.com/ntoll/uflash) to flash conway to micro:bit.

 AUTO and MANUAL mode are available.
 AUTO mode execute game automatically, and MANUAL mode need press a button to update states of the cells

-- a and b button press
+- Press A and B button
 	- Restart the game
-- a button press
+- Press A button
 	- Update cell states
-- b button press
+- Press B button
 	- Switch mode
 	- AUTO -> MANUAL, MANUAL -> AUTO